(956) 446-0992Get Started

 While it is more fiction than fact, black widow spiders are so-named because the females supposedly eat the males after mating.
 While this activity is possible, it is rare, but the deadly reputation lives on with black widow spiders.
 One of the reasons for the ongoing beliefs about these spiders is due to their living arrangements.

 These venomous Texas spiders construct their irregular webs in the dark recesses of garages, barns, sheds, and other outdoor storage buildings.
-If these are not present, they create tangled, messy webs underneath decks and porches, inside outdoor water, gas and electric meter boxes, crawlspaces, wood piles, and more.
+If these are not present, they create tangled, messy webs underneath decks and porches, inside outdoor water, gas, and electric meter boxes, crawlspaces, wood piles, and more.

 Like other arachnids, black widows live outdoors as long as it is not too cold.
 When not living inside a human-made building, they live in undisturbed areas under rocks, tree stumps, and debris.
 No matter where they live, they prefer to be surrounded by clutter because debris entices their prey to enter the area.